TeamAlbeanu/LongRangeFunctionalLoops/README.md

 # LongRangeFunctionalLoops
-Data and code used for the decoder analysis in Chae and Banerjee, 2022
+Code used for the decoder analysis in Chae and Banerjee, 2022